Emily Goins, LCSWA

 Depression, Anxiety, Identity/Self-Esteem, Interpersonal Relationships/Conflict, Life Transitions, Boundaries, Shame/Guilt, Overcoming Stigma

-Emily is currently paneled to accept insurance Blue Cross/Blue Shield, Bright Health, NC Health Choice, Medicaid (North Carolina Plans except UnitedHealthcare Community Care) and some Employee Assistance Providers.
+Emily is currently paneled to accept Blue Cross/Blue Shield, Friday Health and North Carolina Medicaid Plans (except UnitedHealthcare Community Care) and some Employee Assistance Providers including AllOne and Health Advocate.

 Education and Clinical Experience